Antimatroids Induced by Matchings: Preliminaries

+By this property, for each subset $U' \subseteq U$, the set of vertices in $V$ who are matched in a stable matching in $(G, \succ)_{U' \cup V}$ is uniquely determined.
+This fact naturally defines a map from $2^U$ to $2^V$.

-A stable matching can be obtained by a simple algorithm, so-called the {\em deferred acceptance algorithm} \cite{GS1962,MW1971} (see Algorithm~\ref{alg:gs}).
+For sake of disambiguation, we adopt specific stable matchings defined algorithmically as follows.
+For a stable matching instance, a stable matching can be obtained by a simple algorithm, so-called the {\em deferred acceptance algorithm} \cite{GS1962,MW1971} (see Algorithm~\ref{alg:gs}).
 In each iteration, an unmatched left vertex $u$ proposes to the most-preferred right vertex $v$ in $u$'s preference list to whom it hasn't yet proposed.
-Then $v$ accepts the proposal if $v$ is unmatched or prefers $u$ to the current partner $u'$ (in this case, $u'$ becomes unmatched).
+Then, $v$ accepts the proposal if $v$ is unmatched or prefers $u$ to the current partner $u'$ (in this case, $u'$ becomes unmatched).
 Otherwise, i.e., if $v$ prefers the current partner $u'$ to $u$, the proposal is rejected.
 The process is repeated until every left vertex is matched or rejected by all its neighbors.